 6. Strategic Thinking Skills

 One of the most important roles of a partner manager is to plan and direct your partner programs.
+A strategic partner manager often collaborates with the Partner Success Team to align goals and drive mutual growth.
 The manager must be able to establish an intentional and rational thought process that focuses on the examination of crucial aspects and variables that will affect the business and team’s long-term success.

 The partner manager needs to know how to ask hard questions, conduct research, think outside the box, and be decisive to accomplish a higher output.